yakami129/Gentopia/README.md

 # Gentopia
-*The Collective Growth of Intelligent Agents.* 🦙🌎
+🌎 *The Collective Growth of Intelligent Agents.* 🦙

 Gentopia is a lightweight and extensible framework for LLM-driven Agents and [ALM](https://arxiv.org/abs/2302.07842)  research.
-It provides multiple essential components to build, test and evaluate agents.
-At its core, Gentopia aims to embody agents with single config files, thus minimizing your effort in maintaining, tuning, and sharing agents.
+It provides essential components to build, test and evaluate agents.
+At its core, Gentopia aims to assemble an agent with a single config, thus minimizing your effort in building, tuning, and sharing agents.

-Gentopia maintains an agent zoo [GentPool](https://github.com/Gentopia-AI/GentPool) to share public agents specialized for different tasks.
-In this platform, you could easily *interact* with other agents by cloning, hierarchical plug-in, or sharing environment.
-We also build a unique agent [benchmark](https://gentopia.readthedocs.io/en/latest/gentpool.html#agent-evaluation) for holistic ALM evaluation.
+Gentopia maintains an agent platform [GentPool](https://github.com/Gentopia-AI/GentPool) to share specialized agents, where your agent *interacts* with other agents by cloning, hierarchical plug-in, or sharing environment.
+We provide a unique agent [benchmark](https://gentopia.readthedocs.io/en/latest/gentpool.html#agent-evaluation) for holistic evaluation.

 ## Motivation 🧠
-Agent practitioners start to realize the difficulty in tuning a "well-rounded" agent with tons of tools or instructions in single layer.
+Agent practitioners start to realize the difficulty in tuning a "well-rounded" agent with tons of tools or instructions in a single layer.
 Recent studies like [TinyStories](https://arxiv.org/abs/2301.12726), [Specializing Reasoning](https://arxiv.org/abs/2301.12726), [Let's Verify SbS](https://arxiv.org/abs/2305.20050), [ReWOO](https://arxiv.org/abs/2305.18323), etc. also point us towards an intuitive yet undervalued direction 👉

 ```